dorkodu/sage/sage.md

 Your Sage server’s data capability is defined by its data schema, which is just a list of defined types.
 A list/array of all entity types you want to be available.
 Schema will be passed to Sage’s query executor.
 Any query document given to the execution engine will be run on this schema you define.

 In this section we only introduced some concepts.
 You can find more details about components of Sage in the following sections of this document.

+## So…

+Because of these principles, Sage is a simple-to-use, flexible, lightweight but also powerful and productive way for application-centric data exchange.
+Product developers and designers can create applications a lot more effectively by working with a Sage API.
+Sage can quickly make your application stack enjoyable to work with.
+To enable that experience, there must be those that build those APIs and tools for the rest to use.

+> This paper *(or proposal)* serves as a reference for engineers who will develop Sage implementations.
+It describes the approach, concepts, rules and components.
+The goal of this document is to provide a foundation and framework for Sage.
+We look forward to work with the community to improve this standard.

+# <a name="concepts">4</a> Concepts

 #  <a name="type-system">5</a> Type System